jotadwright/babel/applications/semantic-frame-extractor/Log.md

 ## Causation-frame annotations
 #### 12.10.2018
-In total, 174 Guardian article sentences are annotated with their corresponding causation-frames.
-Frames consist of three slots, a *frame-evoking-element* (currently only "cause"), a *cause* and an *effect*.
+In total, 345 Guardian article sentences are annotated with their corresponding causation-frames.
+Frames consist of three slots, a *frame-evoking-element*, a *cause* and an *effect*.
 Following [framenet's definition of causation](https://framenet2.icsi.berkeley.edu/fnReports/data/frameIndex.xml?frame=Causation), each sentence contains at least one of the following *frame-evoking-elements*:

 * cause.v
 * because of.prep